Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 04.23.16 UTC
+- WIB: Jumat, 5 September 2025 05.25.38 UTC
-- WITA: Jumat, 5 September 2025 05.23.16 UTC
+- WITA: Jumat, 5 September 2025 06.25.38 UTC
-- WIT: Jumat, 5 September 2025 06.23.16 UTC
+- WIT: Jumat, 5 September 2025 07.25.38 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: funny
+Kategori: technology